aaronjonj1/blazorstarterpack/README.md

 # Blazor Starter Application

-# Introduction
+# Introduction:

-Hello, my name is Aaron Jones and this is my Blazor website that I have created.
-This is also used for my COP 3003 project.
+Hello, my name is Aaron Jones and this is my Blazor website that I have created and is also my project for COP3003.

-# Features
+# Features:
 Home Page: Just a basic introduction to the website and all about me.
 <br />
 Counter: Counter included where when a user clicks a button, then the counter goes up by one.
 More types of counters may be implemented as well in the future.